greg-asc/TowerSubscriptionCouponDiscounts/README.md

 ## API Integration

-The app attempts to simulate an real-world integration with a payment provider to update subscription prices whenever the effective price changes, e.g. when a coupon is applied or removed.
+The app attempts to simulate a real-world integration with a payment provider to update subscription prices whenever the effective price changes, e.g. when a coupon is applied or removed.
 The integration uses HTTParty to make the POST request